tenkeyless/keras_site/content/korean/docs/examples/vision/probing_vits/_index.md

 Plotting the attention weigths overlayed on the image gives us a great intuition about the parts of the image that are important to the Transformer.
 This plot qualitatively evaluates the purpose of the attention weights.

-## Method IV: Visualizing the learned projection filters
+## Method IV: Visualizing the learned projection filters {#method-iv-visualizing-the-learned-projection-filters}

 After extracting non-overlapping patches, ViTs flatten those patches across their saptial dimensions, and then linearly project them.
 One might wonder, how do these projections look like?
 Below, we take the ViT B-16 model and visualize its learned projections.